GameStackTech/GameStackUnitySDKPlugin/README.md

 using GameStackUnitySDK;
 using GameStackUnitySDK.Model.Errors;

-// Some method called by your game when the player is ready to create their GameStack account.
+// Some method called by your game when the player wants
+// to logout of their authenticated session.
-// Could be a button on click event or some other user triggered event. void CreatePlayer()
+// Could be a button on click event or some other user triggered event. void LogoutPlayer()
 {
     GameStackClient.Instance.LogoutPlayer(LogoutSuccess, LogoutFailed);
 }